mvysny/vaadin-kotlin-pwa/README.md

 $ ./gradlew appRun
 ```

-Gradle will download an embedded servlet container (Jetty) and will run your app in it.
+Gradle will automatically download an embedded servlet container (Jetty) and will run your app in it.
 Your app will be running on
 [http://localhost:8080](http://localhost:8080).

 ## Dissection of project files